demigor/nreact/README.md

 How to install:
 * Build from these sources
-* or Nuget NReact Package (install-package nreact -pre)
+* Install Nuget NReact Package (install-package nreact -pre)